KorAP/Koral-Mapper/README.md

 - Simple terms: `[key]` or `[foundry/layer=key]` or `[foundry/layer=key:value]`
 - Complex terms with AND/OR relations: `[term1 & term2]` or `[term1 | term2]` or `[term1 | (term2 & term3)]`

-### Foundry and Layer Precedence for TermMapping
+### Foundry and Layer Precedence for term mapping

-KoralPipe-TermMapper follows a strict precedence hierarchy when determining which foundry and layer values to use during mapping transformations.
+Koral-Mapper follows a strict precedence hierarchy when determining which foundry and layer values to use during mapping transformations.
 This ensures predictable behavior when combining mapping rules with runtime overrides.

 #### Precedence Rules